-Your new HO Diesel Engine is equipped with the exclusive M.T.H.
-Proto-Sound® 3.0 digital sound and control system.
-In plain English, this means your locomotive contains state-of-the-art electronics providing realistic digital sounds, precisely controlled speed in increments of 1 scale mile per hour, and much, much, more.
+Your new HO Mohawk is equipped with the exclusive M.T.H.
+Proto-Sound® 3.0digital sound and control system.
+In plain English, this means your locomotive contains state-of-the-art electronics providing realistic digital sounds, puffing smoke perfectly synchronized with chuffing sounds and motion, precisely controlled speed in increments of 1 scale mile per hour, and much, much, more.